ALSE: Instrument design

-The ALSE instrument operated in two HF bands (5 MHz - HF1 - and 15 MHz - HF2) center frequencies and one VHF band (150 MHz), each with a bandwidth of 10% (using a chirped signal).
-The two HF bands shared the same center-feed dipole antenna, while a 7 elements Yagi antenna was used for the VHF channel.
+The ALSE instrument operated in two HF bands (5 MHz: HF1 and 15 MHz: HF2) center frequencies and one VHF band (150 MHz), each with a bandwidth of 10% (using a chirped signal).
+The two HF bands shared the same center-feed dipole antenna, while a 7-element Yagi antenna was used for the VHF channel.
 Two different transceiver were used for the HF (alternating operation between HF1 and HF2 on a PRF-by-PRF basis) and VHF, sharing a common optical recorder.
 It was not possible to operate in VHF and HF simultaneously.

 The whole system weighed 43 kg and required 103 W of power.

 The electronics was located inside the Apollo Service Module.
 The two halves of the dipole antenna were retractable, on the two sides of the service module itself, while the Yagi used for VHF was stowed close to the main engine and then deployed into position after launch.

 Being the primary objective of the experiment the mapping of subsurface layers, the most critical trade-off in the design was that of penetration depth vs resolution: lower frequencies penetrates more, but allowed a smaller signal bandwidth and, therefore, a worst resolution which, in turn, affected the capability to discriminate subsurface echoes close to the surface.

 The sounding capability was also affected by: